 Venturi is the 2015 recipient of the James Parks Morton Promise for the Future Award, which was given in part to recognize the ReThinkNYC project.

-Barry has a deep background in urban policy, having served as chief policy advisor to mayoral candidates and various elected officials.
-A graduate of Princeton University, his Junior Independent Research was on the West Side Stadium project and the intersection of major urban redevelopment programs involving sports stadiums with underlying transportation infrastructure.
+Barry Caro joined ReThink Studio as a Political Strategist with a deep background in urban policy.
+He has served as chief policy advisor to mayoral candidates and various elected officials.
+Barry has also conducted independent research on the West Side Stadium project and the intersection of major urban redevelopment programs involving sports stadiums with underlying transportation infrastructure.

-Yubi is a Brooklyn-based designer.
-He has worked in New York on various urban-scale projects and has co-authored a research project on stormwater management and urban resiliency.
-He holds a Bachelor of Architecture from Pratt Institute.
+Yubi Park joined ReThink Studio as a Designer with experience working for architecture offices and boutique studios in New York on various urban-scale projects.
+He has co-authored and published a research project on stormwater management and urban resiliency.

 Dr. Vukan Vuchic